JM-Weber/James-Weber/docs/index.md

 I am part of Dr Maria Val Martin's group at Sheffield and also an associate of the Leverhulme Centre for Climate Change Mitigation ([LC<sup>3</sup>M](https://lc3m.org)).

+I have been selected to attend the Seventeenth Atmospheric Chemistry Colloquium for Emerging Senior Scientists,[ACCESS XVII]([https://lc3m.org](https://www.bnl.gov/accesscolloquium/), at Brookhaven National Laboratory as one of 25 attendees from 90 applicants. .

 ### Academic Background
 - **PDRA** Department of Biosciences, University of Sheffield (2021 - present)